-Through trial and error I devised a spiritual tool box that not only helped me survive after a retreat but thrive.
-These are things that I rely on to cope with challenges I may face and to remain inspired and resolute in achieving my evolutionary goals.
+Through trial and error I devised a spiritual tool box that not only helped me survive after a retreat, but thrive.
+I rely on these tools to cope with challenges I may face, and to remain inspired and resolute in achieving my evolutionary goals.
 I would like to share them with you in hopes that you too can find refuge and support should you need it.

 3. Immerse yourself: Another helpful tool I use to support my assimilation into modern life after a retreat is I continue to immerse myself in spiritual knowledge.
 This helps me to stay connected to the beautiful feelings and state of mind I achieved at the retreat.
 A few resources I use are reading authentic spiritual literature in the form of books or poetry, watching vlogs or videos on spiritual topics, or I revert to my course notes from past retreats I attended.
 One of my most inspirational literary works is “Autobiography of a Yogi” by Yogananda.
 This was the very first book that lead me on this path so the nostalgia value is high and it reminds me of why I’m here and what I wish to accomplish.
 Even reading just a few paragraphs or one chapter can be just what you need to soothe doubts or discomfort.

 4. Stay connected: I have found the retreat environment very conducive for establishing long-lasting and meaningful relationships with like-minded people.
 We can relate with one another very easily on the trials and tribulations of an authentic path, which can provide a source of comfort and confirmation.
 These days it is quite easy to form virtual communities via Facebook, Instagram or WhatsApp.
 Or if there is just one or two individuals you connected deeply with you could schedule regular check-ins with each other and be a source of support and encouragement for one another.
 This has been a resourceful tool for me to stay accountable with personal practice and spiritual progress.